 AICC establishes standard procedures, which guide the operations of multi-agency logistical support activity in the Alaska Area.
-These procedures will be described in the Alaska Interagency Mobilization Guide prepared annually by AICC and approved by the Alaska Interagency Coordination Center Manager.
+These procedures will be described in the Alaska Interagency Mobilization Guide (AIMG) prepared annually by AICC and approved by the Alaska Interagency Coordination Center Manager.
 This guide is intended to facilitate the interagency mobilization and coordination of resources, ensuring that the most timely and cost effective incident support services are provided.
 The AIMG is a component of this Statewide Operating Plan by reference.
 It is published annually by April 15 and is designed to be the Alaska Geographic Area supplement to the National Interagency Mobilization Guide and serves as the reference guide for interagency mobilization in Alaska.
-All changes should be submitted to AICC by March 15 using the Mobilization Guide Change Request Form (https://fire.ak.blm.gov/logdisp/aimg.php).
+All changes should be submitted to AICC by March 15 using the Mobilization Guide Change Request Form at https://fire.ak.blm.gov/logdisp/Dispatch-Operations.php.

-2) State Logistics Center (SLC)
+2) Northern Forestry Dispatch Center (NFDC)

-When the needs of an incident exceed the capabilities of local State dispatch centers SLC provides logistical support.
-SLC maintains contracts with the University of Alaska-Fairbanks (UAF) and University of Alaska-Anchorage (UAA) for establishing Mobilization Centers when statewide fire activity warrants.
+When the needs of an incident exceed the capabilities of local State dispatch centers NFDC provides logistical support.
+NFDC maintains contracts with the University of Alaska-Fairbanks (UAF) and University of Alaska-Anchorage (UAA) for establishing Mobilization Centers when statewide fire activity warrants.